 A computer science degree not only prepares students to design and build software but also provides them with the skills to address broad issues such as developing innovative ways to send data over networks.
 Training in computer science also enables students to work as part of a team in a vast number of areas, including robotics, computer vision and digital forensics.

-One of the largest departments of its kind in the country, the Computer Science Department at UT Dallas features an internationally recognized faculty, nearly 1,500 students and a 150,000-square-foot building with modern classrooms and leading edge laboratories.
+One of the largest departments of its kind in the country, the Computer Science Department at UT Dallas features an internationally recognized faculty, more than 2,800 students and a 150,000-square-foot building with modern classrooms and cutting-edge laboratories.

 The core of the bachelor’s degree curriculum in computer science includes programming methodologies, the analysis of algorithms and data structures and the study of operating systems.
 The curriculum continues with courses in advanced data structures, programming languages and automata theory, culminating in a challenging project course in which students demonstrate the use of computer science techniques.
-We also offer a rich choice of application areas, including digital systems design, computer networks, embedded systems, computer imaging, artificial intelligence and cognitive modeling and human-computer interaction.
+We also offer a rich choice of application areas, including digital systems design, computer networks, virtual reality, machine learning, embedded systems, computer imaging, artificial intelligence, cognitive modeling and human computer interaction.

 The Fast-Track Program enables exceptionally gifted undergraduate students to include master’s level courses in their undergraduate degree plans.
 When Fast-Track students graduate with a bachelor’s degree, they are automatically admitted to graduate school at UT Dallas.
-The hours required to complete the master’s degree are reduced by up to 15 hours by the number of Fast-Track graduate hours completed.
-So a Fast-Track undergraduate who passed 12 hours of graduate coursework would have only 21 hours of graduate coursework left in order to complete a master’s degree.
+The hours required to complete the master’s degree are reduced by up to 15 hours by the number of Fast- Track graduate hours completed.

 Master of Science: Biomedical engineering, computer engineering, computer science, electrical engineering, materials science and engineering, mechanical engineering, software engineering, systems engineering and management*, telecommunications engineering